Canada–Australia Consular Services Sharing Agreement

-The Canada–Australia Consular Services Sharing Agreement (Entente de partage des Services consulaires Canada – Australie) is a bilateral agreement between the governments of Australia and Canada for each country to provide consular assistance to citizens of the other in situations which are from time to time agreed between the two countries.
+The Canada–Australia Consular Services Sharing Agreement (Accord sur le partage de services consulaires entre le Canada et l'Australie) is a bilateral agreement between the governments of Australia and Canada for each country to provide consular assistance to citizens of the other in situations which are from time to time agreed between the two countries.
 Missions in areas where only one country has developed diplomatic relations will provide consular services to both Canadian and Australian passport holders or citizens.